twincharged/Walkthrough/README.md

 <link href="./css/demo.css" rel="stylesheet">
 ```

 The second difference is that Jade allows you to skip all closing tags if you use indentation instead.
-This is the same concept as CoffeeScript and Stylus.
+This is the same concept as CoffeeScript and Stylus (which are also preprocessors).
 Example:
 ```jade
 html(lang="en")
   head